thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

         ii.
 Set&nbsp;$\elementOf{\arrayIndex{P}{i}}{\sespel}=\searchOp_1(\elementOf{\arrayIndex{P}{p}}{\sespel})$, i.e., derive a new point in the search space for the record at index&nbsp;$i$ by applying the unary search operator to the point stored at index&nbsp;$p$. iii.
 Apply the representation mapping $\solspel=\repMap(\elementOf{\arrayIndex{P}{i}}{\sespel})$ to get the corresponding candidate solution&nbsp;$\solspel$. iv.
 Compute the objective objective value of&nbsp;$\solspel$ and store it at index&nbsp;$i$ as well, i.e., $\elementOf{\arrayIndex{P}{i}}{\obspel}=\objf(\solspel)$.
-5. Return the candidate solution corresponding to the best record in&nbsp;$P$ to the user.
+5. Return the candidate solution corresponding to the best record in&nbsp;$P$ (i.e., the best-ever encountered solution) to the user.

 \repo.listing{lst:EAwithoutCrossover}{An excerpt of the implementation of the Evolutionary Algorithm algorithm **without** crossover.}{java}{src/main/java/aitoa/algorithms/EA.java}{}{relevant,withoutcrossover}